texfaq/texfaq.github.io/FAQ-seccntfmt.md

-The [`Koma-script`](https://ctan.org/pkg/Koma-script) classes have different commands for specifying changes to section number presentation: `\partformat`, `\chapterformat` and `\othersectionlevelsformat`, but otherwise their facilities are similar to those of ''raw'' LaTeX.
+The [`Koma-script`](https://ctan.org/pkg/Koma-script) classes have different commands for specifying changes to section number presentation: `\partformat`, `\chapterformat` and `\othersectionlevelsformat`, but otherwise their facilities are similar to those of "raw" LaTeX.